AesthetixDev/koko/README.md

    python -m koko.bot
    ```

-When Koko joins a new server it will ask you to run `/setup` to configure a logs channel and command prefix.
+When Koko joins a new server it will ask you to run `/setup` to configure a logs channel and other settings.